cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/02-starport.md

 ## Your chain

-You can create a brand new chain project, named checkers for example, for Alice with:
+You can create a brand new chain project **checkers** for Alice with:

 ```sh
 $ starport scaffold chain github.com/alice/checkers